flecoqui/av-services/envs/container/docker/av-rtmp-source/ubuntu/README.md

     ./avtool.sh -a install
 ```

-### Deploying/Undeploying av-rtmp-source alpine service
+### Deploying/Undeploying av-rtmp-source ubuntu service
-Once the pre-requisites are installed, you can build the av-rtmp-source alpine container.
+Once the pre-requisites are installed, you can build the av-rtmp-source ubuntu container.

 1. Run the following command to build and run the container